hostilefork/rebol-whitespacers/README.md

 Fool's Day), making a working implementation has much of the spirit of a "real" programming task.
-The existence of implementations in Haskell, Ruby, Perl, C++, and Python mean it is possible to take a real look at the contrast in how you can approach the problem.
+The existence of implementations in Haskell, Ruby, Perl, C++, and Python mean it is possible to take a real look at the contrast in how you can approach the problem (see the [Whitespace Corpus](https://github.com/wspace/corpus) for other implementations).

 ## Specified in Terms of a "Whitespace Dialect"